hydra3333/Pi4CC/README.md

 # Installation

 1. Install and configure your Raspberry Pi 4 4Gb and set it to always to boot to GIU and autologin
-   - it is close enough to safe to autologin since it is only visible inside your "secure" home LAN
+   - it is close enough to safe to autologin since the Pi is only visible inside your "secure" home LAN
 2. Check, perhaps in the GUI tool Raspberry Pi Configuration,
    -  its hostname is short and easy and has no spaces or special characters (it will be used as the website name)
    - "login as user pi" is ticked